-In the above program, we can see we are creating directories one with specifying the path and another directory with specifying the mode.
-In the above screenshot of output we can see both program and output of the program ad to confirm whether the directories are created we can see it in the command prompt along with date and time of creation.
+In the above program, we can see we are creating directories, one specifying the path and another directory specifying the mode.
+In the above screenshot of output, we can see both program and output of the program ad to confirm whether the directories are created; we can see it in the command prompt along with the date and time of creation.

-In Python, this mkdir() function when used it might raise an error known as FileExistsError.
+In Python, this mkdir() function, when used, might raise an error known as FileExistsError.

-The above program, if we try to execute once again or if we are trying to create directory which is already present in the drive then it will give error and it can be shown as below output.
+For the above program, if we try to execute it once again or if we are trying to create a directory that is already present in the drive, then it will give an error, and it can be shown as the below output.